sfxcode/sapphire-javafx/docs/src/main/paradox/tutorial/setup.md

 ## Setup

-Easy Project Setup by usibg the sapphire-core giter8 template.
+Easy Project Setup by using the sapphire-core giter8 template.
 See giter8 Documentation for g8 setup.

 [Giter8 template](http://www.foundweekends.org/giter8/) for [sapphire-core](https://sfxcode.github.io/sapphire-core).